emanuelhix/notes-2024-2025/algo-analysis/matrix-chain-mul.md

 Is considered fully parenthesized.

 *The idea here boils down to PEMDAS.*
-We must first resolve the innermost parentheses before others, and the order of operations within those premises are not ambiguous.
+We must first resolve the innermost parentheses before others, and the order of operations within those parenthesis are not ambiguous.

 ##### Ambiguous (Not fully parenthesized)